ventti/petscii/extras/README.md

+# My PETSCII fork

+Why?

+* to fix the preview / export image size to meet the CSDb specs
+* to learn some Processing/Java basics
+* to try out few random ideas

 # Notes to self

 This README is just a note for myself to remember what I did to get the dev env up and running.